sbarabe/ArduinoNanoProtonPack-with-DY-soundboard/README.md

 ### Assembly

 Model assembly is made with glue, screws, bolts, and nuts.
 Except for part you wish to be movable, fast acting epoxy glue in combination with screws are recommended for assembling parts together.

 A full assembly guide should be available shortly.

+### Finishing

+If parts printed with variable layers heights and/or thins layers, primer and paints should be OK for an acceptable good looking proton pack.
+But if you want to push it, you could always use putty and sanding on all parts for a perfect finish.
+It is all up to you!

 ## ELECTRONICS: